 When first infected with HIV, you may not experience any symptoms.
 More often, though, you’ll have flu-like symptoms, including:

 As the disease progresses, symptoms may appear and/or get worse.
 This may take time.
 Some people who have HIV do not begin experiencing symptoms for up to 10 years.
 When symptoms do appear, they can include:

 What causes HIV?

-Children born to infected mothers can also become infected during pregnancy, childbirth, and breastfeeding.
+Children born to people with HIV can also acquire HIV during pregnancy, delivery, and breastfeeding.
 However, this happens less often now.
-It can be prevented by giving medicines to the pregnant mother and to her newborn baby.
+It can be prevented by giving medicines to the pregnant person and to their newborn baby.

 The most common ways HIV is passed are:

-- By having unprotected anal, vaginal, or oral sex with an infected person.
+- By having unprotected (without using a condom) anal, vaginal, or oral sex with a person who has HIV

 You are more at risk for HIV if you:

 - Have sex with a person who trades sex for money or other items